 One of the biggest mistakes entrepreneurs make is not setting the foundation for their marketing while they're developing their products and services.
 You need to start from Day 0, so that when you're ready, so too is your marketing.

 Tip: Ok, so I know your parents won't let you go to a conference in San Diego, BUT there is a solution to that!
 You can attend world-renowned conferences like Social Media World and a whole bunch of other ones—virtually!
-If you can't afford the conference fees, learn everything you can from YouTube.Posted: Tuesday, November 27th, 11:00am 18 days ago
+If you can't afford the conference fees, learn everything you can from YouTube.Posted: Tuesday, November 27th, 11:00am a year ago

 Dafne’s expertise lies in creating strategic roadmaps for companies to grow their business through unique marketing approaches.
 Her company, Spartan Spark, works with million dollar companies, advising them on how to grow their business by using strategy and technology more effectively.